thetumbled/Practical-Optimization-of-Apache-Pulsar/doc/english/introduction.md

 If you are interested in exploring more topics, feel free to leave a message to let me know, and I will consider incorporating new topics into the book.
 Therefore, this book is not limited to the existing 10 chapters, and new topics may also stem from your suggestions.

-I will announce the release of my new article through the X platform, and I welcome everyone to follow my [X account ](https://x.com/thetumbledd)to receive the latest content in a timely manner.

 ## Chapter difficulty